akshay090703/Igniters-VITB/README.md

-The is a collaborative project to develop the website for D2C Igniters club.
+This is a project for the website for D2C Igniters club.

 To get the project working on your local machine, clone the repository and run: npm install to download needed libraries